MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-block-items.md

 ---
     title: How to Block Items from Sales or Purchasing
-    description: You can prevent an item from being being used, for example, on sales or purchase documents.
+    description: You can block items from being entered on lines in sales or purchase documents, as well as from being posted in a transaction.

     author: SorenGP